Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. The role of cross-correlation energy in several basic physical phenomena

 The conventional interpretation of the quantum interference {\it{strictly forbids}} existence of the interference between particles.
-Nevertheless, in canonical quantum mechanics and field theory based on the Copenhagen-Dirac postulate of the "interference-less", self-interfering particles, the large-scale (macroscopic) {\it{quantum coherence and interference between particles}} is permitted.
+Nevertheless, in canonical quantum mechanics and field theory based on the Copenhagen-Dirac postulate of "interference-less", self-interfering particles, the large-scale (macroscopic) {\it{quantum coherence and interference between particles}} are permitted.
 That leads to the several basic coherent physical phenomena in the coherent quantum systems.
 For instance, the superposition of particles obeying the properties of Bose-Einstein condensation, super-radiation, Bosenova effect, superfluidity, superconductivity, supermagnetism, and quantum anomalous and fractional Hall effects are examples of the coherent phenomena and coherent quantum systems.
 The Bose-Einstein condensation, which is associated with the second-order cross-correlation of bosons, is a consequence of the Bose-Einstein statistics and thus applicable to any kind of bosons.
 The Bose-Einstein condensation is at the origin of the most important condensed matter phenomena, superconductivity and superfluidity.
 The Bose-Einstein correlations manifest themselves also in hadron interferometry and the Bose-Einstein correlation between particles and anti-particles.
-Another example, which emphasizes the non-classical properties of macroscopic quantum coherence in microscopic systems, is the Schr{\"o}dinger's cat thought experiment.
-In quantum mechanics and particle field theory based on the Copenhagen-Dirac postulate, the aforementioned phenomena could be attributed only to the coherence and self-interference (self-correlation) of particles.
-The postulate strictly forbids existence of both the interference (cross-correlation) between particles and the respective cross-correlation energy.
-According to the canonical interpretation of quantum interference, the interference between two different particles never occurs and each particle interferes (cross-correlates) only with itself.
-Nevertheless, the interference and cross-correlation in the traditional models of the aforementioned coherent phenomena are permitted, due to the unclear reasons, in the second-order (or higher) of interference and cross-correlation between the particles.
-Although the traditional models of the coherent phenomena work perfectly, the permission of interference between particles has not been explained up to now.
+Another example, which emphasizes the non-classical properties of quantum coherence in macroscopic systems, is the Schr{\"o}dinger's cat thought experiment.
+In the canonical quantum mechanics and particle field theory based on the Copenhagen-Dirac postulate, the aforementioned phenomena could be attributed only to the {\it{self-coherence and self-interference (self-correlation)}} of particles, which {\it{do not require the interference between particles (wave-functions)}} and the particle coherency.
+In other words, the postulate strictly forbids existence of both the interference (cross-correlation) between particles and the respective cross-correlation energy.
+The interference between two different particles never occurs and each particle interferes (cross-correlates) only with itself.
+Nevertheless, the interference and cross-correlation in the traditional models of the aforementioned coherent phenomena are permitted, due to the unclear reasons, in the second-order (or higher) of {\it{interference and cross-correlation between particles}}.
+Although the traditional models of the coherent quantum phenomena work perfectly, the permission of interference between particles has not been explained up to now.
 According to the present model, the coherent phenomena are simply the direct consequences of the cross-correlation energy mediated by the interference between particles (unit-fields).
 The coherence of the unit-waves (particles) is the necessary condition of existence of the interference, cross-correlation and cross-correlation energy in an ensemble of the unit-waves (particles).
-The coherency of the unit-waves could be destroyed by collisions of the coherent unit-fields (particles) with the incoherent or partially coherent particles of the external microscopic or macroscopic objects, for instance with the material boundaries and/or detectors.
+The coherency of the unit-waves is destroyed by collisions of the coherent unit-fields (particles) with the incoherent or partially coherent particles of the external microscopic or macroscopic objects, for instance with the material boundaries and/or detectors.
 Any superposition of the unit-waves (particles) obeying the thermodynamical equilibrium with the incoherent unit-fields (particles) of the high-temperature ($T >> 0$) boundaries has zero cross-correlation energy.